 For this project, Michael Elliott’s and Mary Evans’ artworks will explore the personal, political, social and post-colonial legacy of the Empire Windrush and the Windrush Generation of West Indian migrants (as well as their descendants) who arrived in the UK from 1948–1971.
 Under the UK government’s ‘hostile environment’ policy from 2009, some members of the Windrush Generation and their families were wrongfully persecuted and deported from the UK and returned to Jamaica.
 These returnees often lost their homes, livelihoods, and health because of the UK government’s actions, that has become known as the Windrush scandal.

 Windrush Portraits will be developed through conversations with Caribbean communities in Kingston, Jamaica and Southampton, UK to celebrate the individuals, highlight the injustices, and commemorate the important contribution of the Windrush Generation to the UK’s recovery in the post-war period.

 Windrush Portraits has been developed in partnership with Kingston Creative and has been supported by iPrint, Jamaica and ROK Hotel Kingston, Jamaica.
 Windrush Portraits is part of the programme Co-Creating Public Space, led by John Hansard Gallery, with support from Arts Council England, Southampton City Council, GO!
 Southampton and University of Southampton.

-Billboards will be on display across Jamaica throughout February 2023.
+Billboards will be on display across Jamaica throughout February 2023 and 2024.